 In summer, outdoor ‘kertek’ or ‘Gardens’ open around the city and are best for a glass of beer or wine, both cheap, good and plentiful.

-After a freezing day of sightseeing, you’ll find all the cold-related grumpiness melt away at the sight of so many exquisite locally-made objects and the smell of sausages, roasted meat and mulled wine.
-While there’s no doubt that the whole thing is aimed at foreigners, the ware on offer isn’t generally tourist kitsch.
-Nagycsarnok also has a reputation for being tourist, but this is where you need to head to buy all those tasty Hungarian treats, including those bright red salami you see in every picture of Hunagry.
-You’ll also find food-related souvenirs in pretty packages to take back home, like paprika, pickles, cheeses and preserves.
+After a freezing day of sightseeing, you’ll find all your cold-related grumpiness melts away at the sight of so many exquisite locally-made objects and the smell of sausages, roasted meat and mulled wine.
+While there’s no doubt that the whole thing is aimed at foreigners, the wares on offer aren’t generally tourist kitsch, but rather traditional decorations and crafts.

-The closest you’ll get to an authentic local market experience is at the city park flea market, where anything from junk to treasure is put for sale.
+The closest you’ll get to an authentic local market experience is at the city park flea market, where anything from junk to antiques is put up for sale.
 Whether you buy something or not is almost beside the point, as the fun lies in wandering around and checking out what’s on offer as well as the local characters offering it.

 Side dishes are commonly potatoes, bread and sauerkraut, and portions in places other than fancy restaurants are large.
-Hopefully, you’ll still have space left for dessert after your substantial Hungarian meal – palacsinta (pancakes) and Galuska (sponge cakes) are common on restaurant menus, and myriad other types of cakes can be found at the many cafes around the city.
+Hopefully, you’ll still have space left for dessert after your substantial Hungarian meal – palacsinta (pancakes) and Galuska (sponge cakes) are common on restaurant menus, and a myriad of other types of cakes can be found at the many cafes around the city.

-Before you have a small heart attack because of the look of public transport vehicles in Budapest, hold on and remember that, yes, they are old and not always perfectly clean, but the whole system is efficient and reliable, and when compared to countries like Iceland, the U.K. and Switzerland, it’s cheap.
-This fact should cheer you up when you see little buses with people crammed like sardines inside them, and you might as well just lighten up and see it as a bit of travel fun.
+Before you have a mini panic attack about the appearance of public transport vehicles in Budapest, hold on and remember that, yes, they’re old and not always perfectly clean, but the whole system is efficient and reliable, and when compared to countries like Iceland, the U.K. and Switzerland, getting around is cheap.
+This fact should cheer you up when you see buses with people crammed like sardines inside them, and you might as well just lighten up and see it as a bit of travel fun.